When a Woman Loves (Patti LaBelle album): Recording

 When A Woman Loves featured production from not only Warren and friend Denise Rich, who co-wrote several tracks, but also longtime producers Jimmy Jam and Terry Lewis, producers of LaBelle's last two hits, "The Right Kinda Lover" and "When You Talk About Love".
 Upon its release, when critics heard the new tracks, they thought that LaBelle's impending divorce from her husband Edwards was the cause of the sound from the tracks and from the singer's voice, though LaBelle would later deny such stories.
 Because Edwards had also served as LaBelle's manager for nearly 30 years, Edwards also left his position as manager leaving that position to the couple's son Zuri.

 Commercial reception

+Upon its October 2000 release, When a Woman Loves failed to make an impact on the Billboard Hot 200 or the R&B albums chart, peaking at No. 63 on the former chart before dropping out of the charts after only ten weeks.
+The record became LaBelle's first album since This Christmas (1990), to not be RIAA-certified.

-Upon its release, When a Woman Loves tanked on the pop and R&B charts after its release in October 2000.
-The album's sole single, "Call Me Gone", failed to chart and was given poor radio airplay.
-Though the title track did get airplay and LaBelle sometimes sung the song during the record's promotion, it was never released as a single and the album dropped out of the charts after only ten weeks, becoming the first LaBelle studio album since This Christmas, to not be certified.
+The sole single from When a Woman Loves, "Call Me Gone", likewise failed to chart on the Hot 100, and was given poor radio promotion.
+Though the title track did receive some airplay, and LaBelle performed the song occasionally during the record's promotion, it was never released officially as a single.